Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntroductionToSolweig.rst

 related health issues.
 In this section you make use of the Tree Generator plugin to see the effect of adding more vegetation into our study area.
-The municipality in Gothenburg have identified a "hot spot" south of the german church and they want to see the effect of planting three new trees in that area.
+The municipality in Gothenburg have identified a "hot spot" south of the German church and they want to see the effect of planting three new trees in that area.

 The Tree Generator
 ~~~~~~~~~~~~~~~~~~

-The Tree Generator plugin make use of a point vector file including the
+The Tree Generator plugin makes use of a point vector file including the
 necessary attributes to generate/add/remove vegetation suitable for
 either mean radiant temperature modelling with SOLWEIG or urban energy
 balance modelling with SUEWS.

 #.
-Create a point vector shape file named (**TreesKR.shp**) as described
+Create a point vector shape file named (**TreesKR.shp**), as described
-   in the previous section adding five attributes (*id, ttype, trunk,
+   in the previous section, adding five attributes (*id, ttype, trunk,
    totheight, diameter*).
 The attributes should all be decimal (float)
    numbers (see table below).
 The location of the three new trees are
    shown in figure below.
 The values for all three vegetation units should